-Describing flow regulation of a novel green ammonia production method
+Flow regulation in green ammonia production

 Ammonia and the Haber-Bosch process

-In the 20th century, ammonia (NH3) was used primarily for fertilizer development and bomb-making.
+In the 20th century, ammonia (NH3) was used primarily for fertilizer development.
 In the 21st century, ammonia is finding new use as a hydrogen energy carrier because hydrogen can easily be converted to and from ammonia.
 Because ammonia requires less pressure to liquefy and is easier to move or store than hydrogen within existing infrastructure, as hydrogen is prone to leakage, ammonia is a potential solution for hydrogen transportation.

 The Haber-Bosch process to produce ammonia invented at the beginning of the 20th century brought about the green revolution within agriculture, allowing for the manufacturing of nitrogen fertilizers in bulk to exponentially increase the food supply for humans and animals.
 However, the Haber-Bosch process is also extremely energy intensive, requiring high pressure and temperature.
 Globally, the Haber-Bosch process produces more than 1% of all carbon dioxide emissions, classifying it as a major contributor to global climate change.